-Traditional Viking Food: What did the Vikings really eat?
+Traditional Viking Food: What did the Vikings Actually Eat?

 What did the Vikings eat?
-The standard Viking was just like any other average person during the feudal period.
-They grew their own crops and raised their own animals.
+The standard Viking was just like any other average person during the feudal period, who grew their own crops and raised their own animals.

 Meat acquired from the livestock they raised also played a major role in the Viking diet.
 This included cows, horses, oxen, goats, pigs, sheep, chickens and ducks.